Search

 Where do we work?

 We work in 14 named countries across three regions in Africa.
-We also works in countries closed to traditional missionary work which we don’t publicly mention.
-We call these areas ‘creative access’ areas.
-AIM also has a diaspora region working with Africans outside of Africa.
+We also works in countries closed to traditional missionary work which we call ‘creative access’ areas.
+AIM also works with unreached Africans in other countries around the world.